andrewjahn/AndysBrainBook/docs/MRtrix/MRtrix_Course/MRtrix_09_Scripting.rst

 ::

-  for sub in sub-CON04 sub-CON05; do
+  for sub in sub-CON04 sub-CON05 sub-CON06 sub-CON07 sub-CON08 sub-PAT02 sub-PAT03 sub-PAT05 sub-PAT06 sub-PAT07 sub-PAT08; do
     cd ${sub}/ses-preop/dwi;
-    bash 03_MRtrix_CreateConnectome.sh
+    bash 03_MRtrix_CreateConnectome.sh $sub
     cd ../../..;
   done

+Next Steps
+**********

+When the subjects have been preprocessed and you have run the QA checks, we can now run a **group analysis** to compare the streamlines between the control and the patient groups.
+To see how to do that, click the ``Next`` button.